DannyBoyNYC/5-D3-bar-chart/readme.md

 Now we need to create our yScale.

-But wait a minute!
 We can't make a y scale without knowing the range of frequencies we need to cover.
 Let's create our data bins first.

-## Creating Bins
+### Creating Bins

 How can we split our data into bins, and what size should those bins be?
-We could do this manually by looking at the domain and organizing our days into groups, but that sounds tedious.
+We could do this manually by looking at the domain and organizing our days into groups, but thats tedious.

 Thankfully, we can use d3-array's `d3.bin()` method to create a bin generator.
 This generator will convert our dataset into an array of bins - we can even choose how many bins we want!

-Let's create a new generator:
+Create a new generator:

 ```js
 const binsGenerator = d3.bin();
 ```

-Similar to making a scale, we'll pass a domain to the generator to tell it the range of numbers we want to cover.
+Similar to making a scale, we pass a domain to the generator to tell it the range of numbers we want to cover.

 ```js
 const binsGenerator = d3.bin().domain(xScale.domain());